The Italian Film Festival USA is organized by the Italian Film Festival of St. Louis, a 501 (c)(3) non-profit organization.

 Please contact the Italian Film Festival USA for questions and clarifications.

-For preview purposes, films must be submitted by Vimeo (or other website) link.
-Submit a completed, legible entry form with the screener.
+For preview purposes, films must be submitted by Vimeo (or other similar website) link.
+Submit a completed entry form with the screener.
 Please provide all information requested.
 It is advised that you keep a photocopy of this completed application for your own reference.
-Please read and understand the agreement at the end of form before submitting.
+Please read and understand the agreement at the end of the form before submitting.
 If your film is selected, we might request publicity photographs, posters, and/or a press kit.

-All submissions will be viewed in their entirety by at least three judges.
+All submissions will be viewed in their entirety.
 Submissions will be judged and scored based on criteria including: quality of screenplay (story, dialogue, character development, etc), acting, production quality, originality, technical proficiency, cinematography, sound design, editing, location/s used and set design.
 We support indie filmmaking and will award additional points to shorts produced on small budgets and/or minimal crew.
-All entrants will be notified of the status of their submission by e-mail no later than February 15, 2017.
+All entrants will be notified of the status of their submission by e-mail no later than January 31, 2018.

 SCREENING FOR SELECTED SHORTS:

-If your film is selected, you will have to submit it on a dvd.
-Additionally, we will request you to submit a short (no more than 4 minutes), personal video introduction.
+If your film is selected, you will have to submit it as a high quality file.
+Additionally, we will request you to submit a short (no more than 2 minutes), personal video introduction.

 RULES & TERMS:

 - A separate entry fee is required for each submission.